envimate/message-mate/README.md

 When an exception occurs during the `accept` method of a subscriber, first the `shouldSubscriberErrorBeHandledAndDeliveryAborted` method is called.
 This method can decide whether the exception should count as such and the delivery should be aborted.
-A `true` results in the message being marked as false.
+A `true` results in the message being marked as failed in the statistics.
 No further subscriber gets the message delivered and the `handleSubscriberException` method is called in the end.
-If a `false` is returned, the exception is ignored and the delivery continues normally.
+Given a `false` the exception is ignored and the delivery continues normally.

-In case of a filter throwing an exception, the `handleFilterException` method is called.
+In case of a Filter throwing an exception, the `handleFilterException` method is called.
-An exception inside a filter always counts as failed and aborts the propagation to following filter or the action.
+An exception inside a Filter always counts as failed and aborts the propagation to subsequent Filter or any final Action.

 ##### ActionHandlerSet
-The actions contain only necessary information to be executed.
-The logic how they should be handled is contained in ActionHandler.
-This makes exchanging logic without changing actions possible.
-Also when processing the history of Channels (see [!!!next]), action specific information can easily extracted.
+Actions serve only as representive container for the necessary information, to execute the logic.
+Any logic regarding they execution is handled by the ActionHandler.
+This allows for exchanging logic without changing Actions or easy debugability.
+The `ActionHandlerSet` contains one handler for each allowed Action.

-When a message reaches the end of a Channel, the `ActionHandlerSet` serves as a lookup object for a handler for the action.
+When a message reaches the end of a Channel, the `ActionHandlerSet` serves as a lookup object for a handler for the Action.
 When a suitable handler is found, its `handle` method is called.
 When no handler is registered an error is thrown.

 ```java